 The first step you should take to prepare your device for sale is to back your device up to iTunes to preserve your data and settings.
 Backing up your device is as simple as plugging it into your computer, launching iTunes, right-clicking (or option-clicking) your device from the left-hand column, and clicking “Back Up”

 After you have backed up your device, it’s time to restore it.
 Restoring your device erases all of your data and places a fresh version of the latest firmware on your device.

 You can either restore your device in iTunes by selecting your device in the right-hand column in iTunes and clicking “Restore,” or you can wipe your device by opening Settings on your device, navigating to General > Reset, and then tapping Reset and then “Erase All Content And Settings.”
 This can take a while, so make sure your device is plugged in or has a full charge.

-Remove Your SIM Card/Deactivate Your Device (iPhone and 3G iPad Only)
+- Remove Your SIM Card/Deactivate Your Device (iPhone and cellular iPad only)

 If you have an AT&T iPhone or iPad, or use another carrier that relies on SIM cards, it’s important to remove your SIM card and put it in a safe place.
 The SIM card is yours, and contains important information to help you device connect to your cell carrier.

 To remove your SIM card on an iPhone or iPad, simply find a paperclip or an iPhone Sim Eject Tool and insert it into the small hold on the right-hand side of your device.
 Press firmly, and the SIM tray will slide out, revealing your SIM card.

 If you use a Verizon iPhone or iPad, or a device on some other carrier that does NOT use SIM cards, you must first call your carrier and ask them to deactivate your iPhone in order to remove it from your account and avoid further charges from that phone.